 They will also appear as part of an Interactive Path Flow if the contributor visits multiple screens during a task.
 Select a screen step to view the click map associated with it.

 When you look at a click map, you see a picture of the screen contributors interacted with and an overlay with circles.
 The circles show where contributors interacted with the screen.
 A table listing all contributors’ interactions with the screen displays next to the click map.

 ⓘ Note: Smaller circles represent fewer interactions and larger circles represent more interactions.

-When you hover over a circle, a popover appears showing the participants’ interactions.
-The participants’ usernames are highlighted in the table.
+When you hover over a circle, a popover appears showing the contributors’ interactions.
+The contributors’ usernames are highlighted in the table.

 💡 Tip: When you watch the interaction video, you can add a note, make a clip, review the transcript, and see suggested tags, just like you can in the video player.